AUTOMATIC1111/stable-diffusion-webui/README.md

 precision floating point numbers.
 You must use `--precision full --no-half` in addition to other flags, and the model will take much more space in VRAM.

+You may create a .commandline_args.txt file in the same folder as webui.bat to save these arguments so you do not need to re-add them each time you pull.

 ## Credits
 - Stable Diffusion - https://github.com/CompVis/stable-diffusion, https://github.com/CompVis/taming-transformers
 - k-diffusion - https://github.com/crowsonkb/k-diffusion.git